HTTP Strict Transport Security: Specification history

 The HSTS specification was published as RFC 6797 on 19 November 2012 after being approved on 2 October 2012 by the IESG for publication as a Proposed Standard RFC.
 The authors originally submitted it as an Internet Draft on 17 June 2010.
 With the conversion to an Internet Draft, the specification name was altered from "Strict Transport Security" (STS) to "HTTP Strict Transport Security", because the specification applies only to HTTP.
 The HTTP response header field defined in the HSTS specification however remains named "Strict-Transport-Security".

 The last so-called "community version" of the then-named "STS" specification was published on 18 December 2009, with revisions based on community feedback.

 The original draft specification by Jeff Hodges from PayPal, Collin Jackson, and Adam Barth was published on 18 September 2009.

 The HSTS specification is based on original work by Jackson and Barth as described in their paper "ForceHTTPS: Protecting High-Security Web Sites from Network Attacks".

 Additionally, HSTS is the realization of one facet of an overall vision for improving web security, put forward by Jeff Hodges and Andy Steingruebl in their 2010 paper The Need for Coherent Web Security Policy Framework(s).

 HSTS mechanism overview

 A server implements an HSTS policy by supplying a header over an HTTPS connection (HSTS headers over HTTP are ignored).
 For example, a server could send a header such that future requests to the domain for the next year (max-age is specified in seconds; 31,536,000 is equal to one non-leap year) use only HTTPS: Strict-Transport-Security: max-age=31536000.

-When a web application issues HSTS Policy to user agents, conformant user agents behave as follows (RFC 6797):
+When a web application issues HSTS Policy to user agents, conformant user agents behave as follows: